zenphantom/ml-git/docs/mlgit_internals.md

 └── <ml-entity>/
 ```

- Then compare the tag of .spec file with the tag of git repository:
+ Then compares the tag of .spec file with the tag of git repository:

 ```
 ml-git_project/